simon21728/airbnb-clone-project/README.md

 - Each **Booking** is linked to one **Property** and one **Guest (User)**.
 - Each **Payment** is associated with a single **Booking**.

+## Feature Breakdown

+- **User Management**
+  Allows users to register, log in, and manage their profiles.
+Users can act as guests or hosts, enabling them to book properties or list their own properties for rent.

+- **Property Management**
+  Hosts can create, update, and delete property listings, including details such as title, description, location, price, and images.
+This feature allows the application to maintain an up-to-date catalog of available properties.

+- **Booking System**
+  Enables guests to book available properties for specified dates.
+The system calculates the total price, manages availability, and ensures that bookings do not overlap.

+- **Review and Rating System**
+  Guests can leave reviews and ratings for properties they have stayed in.
+This feature helps maintain trust and provides valuable feedback for hosts and future guests.

+- **Payment Processing**
+  Handles payments for bookings, including recording transaction details and managing payment statuses.
+This ensures secure and reliable handling of financial transactions.

+- **Search and Filter**
+  Allows users to search for properties by location, price, availability, and other criteria.
+This feature improves user experience by helping guests find the most suitable listings quickly.